 Day 3: Max Effort Upper Session

 Day 4: Cardiac Output Method: Perform 30-45 minutes of low-intensity work (i.e., walking on an incline on a treadmill, biking, Stairmaster, light jogging, rowing, light sled-pulling, etc.).
 Heart rate should NOT exceed 150 BPM and average around 135.

 Day 6: Dynamic Effort Upper or Upper-body Focused ESD

 Day 7: Recovery: Active Recovery – 20 minutes of low-intensity cyclical work + correctives.
 Perform 20 minutes of light cyclical work (can use the same measure as cardiac output, but this time your heart rate should NOT exceed 130).
 This session will culminate with some easy static stretching to drive the parasympathetic nervous system.

 Bringing it all together

 There are just simply too many drawbacks for a linear model to be efficient.
 In theory, a linear model looks appropriate on paper, but remember that there is often a disconnect between the textbook and real-world practical application – if you any stressors or responsibilities the last thing you want to do is add more stress to your plate.

 Missing week 8 of your maximal power cycle because your child got sick and was home from school for 3 days and then stressing because your 8-weeks of hard work goes down the drain doesn’t seem prudent either.

-At the end of the day, every day, like is unpredictable, and being able to adjust at a moment’s notice, aligns more with the dynamic nature of humans.
+At the end of the day, life is unpredictable, and being able to adjust at a moment’s notice, aligns more with the dynamic nature of life and the human body.

 The human body is NOT linear – why train it that way?